CQCL/phir/phir_spec_qasm.md

       }]
     },

-    "// if(m==2) sub(d, e);  // Conditioned void FF call.
-Void calls are assumed to update a separate classical state running asynchronously/in parallel.", {
+    {"comment": "if(m==2) sub(d, e);  // Conditioned void FF call.
+Void calls are assumed to update a separate classical state running asynchronously/in parallel."}, {
       "block": "if",
       "condition": {"cop": "==", "args": ["m", 2]},